cscart/docs/en/user_guide/manage_products/products/add_product.rst

 #.
 Go to **Products → Products** in the Administration panel of your store.

 #.
-Tick the checkboxes of the desired products, click the gear button, and choose **Edit selected**.
+Select the the products that you'd like to clone by clicking on them.

+#.
+Click **Edit selected** above the list of products.

    .. image:: img/catalog_75.png
        :align: center